simpleledger/SLPDB/README.md

 We want to make SLPDB more easily forkable for other OP_RETURN projects which may be unrelated to SLP tokens.

 ## 9. <a name='ChangeLog'></a>Change Log

+* 0.15.1
+	* Fix issue with minting baton status update on initiating token from scratch

 * 0.15.0
 	* Add Graph Search metadata (see example queries above for search examples)